paulofernando/moviest/README.md

 ## How to run

 You need to create a grandle file called gradle.properties in the root of the project and enter your keys:
-* TMDBKey="Your movie db key" - https://www.themoviedb.org/
+* TMDBKey="Your TMDb key" - https://www.themoviedb.org/
 * YoutubeKey="Your Youtube key" - https://developers.google.com/youtube/v3/getting-started

 ## Screenshots